ulankachingun/piano-staircase/README.md

 # Piano Staircase → Gesture-Controlled Lightbar
 ## Overview

-This project began as an attempt to build an interactive piano staircase using ultrasonic sensors and an MP3 module to trigger musical notes as users stepped on different stairs.
-Due to time and hardware constraints, the project pivoted into a gesture controlled RGB lightbar, which maps hand position to dynamic lighting effects.
+This project began as an attempt to build an interactive piano staircase, where stepping on different stairs would trigger musical notes.
+The system was designed using ultrasonic sensors to detect position and an MP3 module to play corresponding sounds.

+Due to time constraints and hardware limitations, the full staircase system could not be completed.
+The project was successfully pivoted into a gesture-controlled RGB lightbar, which uses ultrasonic sensing to map hand position to real-time lighting effects.

+Date Started: March 28rd 2024

+Date Finished: May 4th 2024

-The project documents both the original concept and the final working system, focusing on rapid prototyping, failure analysis, and iteration under real constraints.
+This project focused on rapid prototyping, physical interaction design, and making practical engineering decisions under real world constraints.

-Original Concept: Piano Staircase
+## Project Goal

-The goal was to create a staircase where each step would:
+The original objective was to design an interactive staircase that:

-Detect a user’s presence using ultrasonic sensors
+Detects user position using ultrasonic sensors

-Trigger a corresponding piano note via an MP3 module

-Provide an engaging, interactive musical experience in a public space

-Planned Features

-Multiple ultrasonic sensors (one per stair)

-MP3 module for audio playback

-Microcontroller to handle sensor input and sound output

-Real-time responsiveness for natural interaction

-Challenges & Why It Didn’t Fully Work

-While the concept was technically feasible, several constraints prevented full implementation:

-Sensor interference: Multiple ultrasonic sensors caused cross-talk and unreliable distance readings when placed close together

-Timing limitations: Managing simultaneous sensor inputs and audio playback exceeded the project timeline

-Hardware complexity: Synchronizing multiple sensors with sound output required more calibration and shielding than anticipated

-Time constraints: As this was a school-based project with a fixed deadline, there was insufficient time for deep iteration

-Rather than submitting a non-functional system, I chose to pivot the project while preserving its core interaction idea.

-Pivot: Gesture-Controlled RGB Lightbar

-The project was re-designed into a lightbar that:
+Triggers piano notes mapped to individual steps

+Creates a playful, immersive musical experience

+After pivoting, the revised goal became:

-Uses ultrasonic distance sensing to track hand position
+Demonstrate reliable ultrasonic distance sensing

-Maps distance values to RGB lighting patterns

-Demonstrates real-time interaction and visual feedback

-This pivot allowed me to:

-Validate sensor input handling
+Map continuous sensor input to real time visual feedback

-Implement smooth mapping functions

-Deliver a fully working interactive system
+Deliver a fully functional interactive system within the given time

-Final System Behavior

-Hand distance is continuously read by an ultrasonic sensor
+## How It Works

+The 8 ultrasonic sensor measures where the user’s hand is

+The microcontroller processes distance data in real time

-Distance values are mapped to:
+Distance and location values are mapped to RGB color and brightness changes

-Color changes

-Brightness levels

-The system responds instantly, creating a fluid interaction
+The LED strip responds instantly as the hand moves

+This preserved the core interaction concept while simplifying the system architecture.

-Hardware Used
+## Hardware Used

-Microcontroller (Arduino)
+Arduino Uno and Mega

 Ultrasonic distance sensor